jnex26/Unraid-ESP-Monitor/README.md

 ##  Display

-They are normally in this order.
+They are normally in this order, use any colour you want however this is the format I used

 |Screen Port| Wire Colour|
 |---------|--------|